keptn/keptn.github.io/content/docs/concepts/keptn-tools/index.md

 the `deployment` task will be executed.
 But nowhere does the *shipyard* define what tool performs this task.
 This is the flexibility of Keptn!
-Keptn will distribute an `sh.keptn.event.deployment.triggered` event and your chosen tool simply listens for and reacts to that event.
+Keptn distributes an `sh.keptn.event.deployment.triggered` event and your chosen tool simply listens for and reacts to that event.

 Want to swap deployment tool?
 Easy - just remove the subscription for the original tool,